w3c/wai-curricula/content/content-author/structure.md

 {% include excol.html type="middle" %}

 Headings and their corresponding rank levels communicate the structure of web pages and documents.
 This helps people with disabilities navigate and identify the different content sections.
-Explain different uses of headings and how they can be included using accessible authoring tools.
+Explain different purposes of headings and how to include them with accessible authoring tools.

 When content authors change the visual appearance of headings, they must ensure headings remain accessible visually and non-visually.

-[Intro paragraph TBD].

 #### Learning Outcomes for Topic